 § 65529.
-Public Pool Disinfection., pH Control and Cyanuric Acid without a stabilizer, a free chlorine residual of at least 1.0 ppm shall be maintained throughout the pool.
+Public Pool Disinfection., pH Control and Cyanuric Acid

+(a) Public pools, when open or in use, shall be disinfected continuously by a chemical whichthat imparts a disinfectant at concentrations consistent with subdivision (b) of this section residual effect and shall be maintained in an alkaline condition at a pH between 7.2 and 8.0.
+For pools using hypochlorite or gaseous chlorine without a stabilizer, a free chlorine residual of at least 1.0 ppm shall be maintained throughout the pool.
 If cyanuric acid or a chlorinated isocyanurate is used, a free chlorine residual of at least 1.5 ppm shall be maintained throughout the pool.
+If cyanuric acid or a chlorinated throughout the pool.
 The cyanuric acid concentration in any pool shall not exceed 100 ppm.
 Appropriate test kits for measuring the pH, concentration of the disinfectant, and, when used, concentration of cyanuric acid shall be provided at each pool.
 If halogens other than chlorine are used, residuals of equivalent strength shall be maintained.
-A test kit for measuring the disinfectant accurate to within 0.1 ppm shall be available at each pool.
+A test kit for measuring the concentration of the disinfectant accurate to within 0.1 ppm shall be available at each pool.